hixfield/HixButton/software/README.md

 * when the button is pressed the device is reset
 * the different hardware components are configured quickly (serial baut rate, RGB led...)
 * the configuration is loaded (from EEPROM).
 This contains the WIFI settings.
-* the voltage of the battery is measured and based on that the RGB led is set to GREEN - ORANGE - RED (so the user sees if it needs to be recharged)
+* the voltage of the battery is measured and if to low the RGB led flashed red rapidly to sigbal low bat
 * the device now tries to connect to the WIFI
-* if the WIFI connection does not work, the RGB led turns white and the device is put in AP mode (see WIFI setup & configuration)
+* if the WIFI connection does not work, the RGB led turns white / fading in-out and the device is put in AP mode (see WIFI setup & configuration)
-* if WIFI is connected a UDP datagram is send to the configuration server (refer to Datagram contents)
+* if WIFI is connected a UDP datagram is send to the configuration server (refer to Datagram contents) containing lots of details also status battery
+* the device then waits for 2 seconds for receiving a datagram, if received its decoded to see if it contains a led color and duration.
+This is then use to set the RGB. -> very neat way to sigal simple status back from the server to the user!
 * if the device solder jumper "STAY AWAKE" is not closed, the device is put into deepsleep.
 This should be used for debuggin only (drains battery)!

 ## How to flash the device